biocypher/meta-graph/README.md

 # BioCypher meta-graph

+This is the simple Docker Compose project for the meta-graph.
+It only has one stage, since it does not need to allow read-only deployments.

 A read-only online version is available at https://meta.biocypher.org/.
-It is built from the `read_only` branch of this repository.
+It is built from the `main` branch of this repository.

 Information about pipelines and adapters available in BioCypher, as described on the GitHub Projects board for